Code-Institute-Submissions/brunoroncete-project2/README.md

 ### Code

 - Bootstrap v 5.1.0: Bootstrap was used throughtout the project mainly the buttons, cards and carousel.
-- Google Maps Help: [This](https://support.google.com/maps/answer/144361?co=GENIE.Platform%3DDesktop&hl=en) Google Maps Help explained how to embed the map into the html code.
 - FontAwesome: The icons in the footer were taken from Font Awesome.

 ### Media

 - All images were sourced from [Unsplash](https://unsplash.com/) or [Pexels](https://www.pexels.com/).
-- [Canva](https://www.canva.com/) were used to make the logo.

 ### Acknowledgements

 - Student care and fellow students at Code Institute for their support.
-- I would like to thank my mentor, Seun, for her invaluable help and guidance throughout the process.